Online Therapy Now Available!

 How will Parent Counseling Help You?

 Every parent needs something slightly different and individual counseling is meant to be exactly that: individualized.
 In counseling sessions, you'll have the opportunity to work on the goals that will most help you.
-In counseling sessions, Dr. Tasha Oswald maintains a nonjudgemental space in which to explore your concerns and worries about your child's development.
+In counseling sessions, your autism mental health professional maintains a nonjudgemental space in which to explore your concerns and worries about your child's development.
 While also making sure to use neurodiverse-friendly language.
 You'll also have the opportunity to learn about the relationship between autism and anxiety, and how anxiety might impact your child's emergence into adulthood.

 Who will benefit most from these services?